ArthurDanjou/artsite/content/projects/artlab.md

 - **Beelink EQR6**: AMD Ryzen mini PC, main server host.
 - **TP-Link 5-port Switch**: Network connectivity for all devices.
-- **UGREEN NASync DXP4800 Plus**: 4-bay NAS, currently populated with 2 × 8TB drives for storage and backups.
+- **UGREEN NASync DXP4800 Plus**: 4-bay NAS, currently populated with 2 x 8TB drives for storage and backups.

 This homelab is a sandbox for DevOps experimentation, infrastructure reliability, and privacy-respecting digital autonomy.